cu-numcomp/spring23-community-portiabh1/proposal.md

 ## Software: scikit-fda

 *This is a scikit (Python machine learning library) package for functional data analysis in Python.
-Functional data analysis allows to understand shapes/curves in graphs which is beneficial part of visualizing numerical computation.*
+Functional data analysis views observations as functions of variables; this allows for continuous, smooth graphs which are beneficial for visualizing numerical computation.*

 ### Stats